objectiv/objectiv.io/docs/docs/taxonomy/reference/global-contexts/InternalUserContext.md

-# UserContext
+# InternalUserContext

-A [GlobalContext](/taxonomy/reference/global-contexts/overview.md) to match the user ID in the Objectiv data, to your internal user data.
+A [GlobalContext](/taxonomy/reference/global-contexts/overview.md) to match a user in the Objectiv data to your internal user data.
 In the tracker you can choose which field(s) to put in the ID and hash this.

 import Mermaid from '@theme/Mermaid';

 <Mermaid chart={`
 	graph LR
 	    AbstractContext["AbstractContext<br><span class='properties'>id: string<br />_type: string</span>"] --> AbstractGlobalContext;
-        AbstractGlobalContext --> UserContext["UserContext<br><span class='properties'>input_fields: string<br />hash_type: string</span>"];
+        AbstractGlobalContext --> InternalUserContext["InternalUserContext<br><span class='properties'>input_fields: array<br />hash_type: string</span>"];
-    class UserContext diagramActive;
+    class InternalUserContext diagramActive;
 `}
-  caption="Diagram: UserContext inheritance"
+  caption="Diagram: InternalUserContext inheritance"
   baseColor="blue"
   links={[
         { name: 'AbstractGlobalContext', to: '/taxonomy/global-contexts' }